dashed-slug/wallets/readme.txt

 7. **Frontend - transactions** - The \[wallets_transactions\] shortcode displays an AJAX-powered table of past transactions affecting the accounts of your users.

 == Changelog ==

+= 2.4.0 =
+- Add: On multisite installs, the plugin can be *network-activated*.
+- Add: Feature extensions (WooCommerce, EventsManager, Tip the Author, etc) can now place withdrawals or transfers that do not require confirmations.
+- Fix: Broken "Settings" link in plugins list replaced with a working "Wallets" link.

 = 2.3.6 =
 - Add: When a user requests to withdraw to a known deposit address of another user, an internal move transaction is performed instead.